Facilitated by ICOS

 - Milking Machine filter socks

-The Irish Milk Quality Co-operative (IMQCS) has been central to promoting milk quality in recent years.
-The website (www.milkquality.ie) of the IMQCS is updated twice per year and contains numerous presentations on milk quality including an update on flukicides and detergents.
-In addition, the website contains the names, addresses and telephone numbers of all milking machine technicians registered with the IMQCS and dairy co-operatives.
+Milk Quality Ireland (formerly known as IMQCS) has been central to promoting milk quality in recent years.
+The website (www.milkquality.ie) of Milk Quality Ireland is updated twice per year and contains numerous presentations on milk quality including an update on flukicides and detergents.
+In addition, the website contains the names, addresses and telephone numbers of all milking machine technicians registered with Milk Quality Ireland and dairy co-operatives.

 ICOS Ltd is the registered formal administrator for two group industry-wide pension schemes, the Irish Co-operative Societies’ Pension Scheme and the Dairy Executive Pension Fund, covering 35 contributing co-operatives.
 In a typical year, ICOS pensions department handles in excess of 2,000 phone calls, administers about 100 new retirement/deaths, and answers enquiries from several hundred former members, in addition to providing contribution and year-end reports for participating co-ops.
 It also manages the other professional inputs into the schemes from actuaries, investment firms, insurers, legal advisors and audit services.